Dallionking/sigma-devsquad/.aigent/current_status.md

 - Added checkpoint markers between major task sections

 ## Next Steps
-1. **Phase 10:** Advanced Analytics and Insights
+1. **Phase 13:** Advanced AI Agent Integration
-   - Project progress tracking
-   - Team performance metrics
-   - Predictive analytics with AI
-2. **Phase 11:** Enterprise Security and Compliance
-   - Advanced authentication
-   - Data encryption
-   - Audit logging
-3. **Phase 12:** Mobile Applications
-   - React Native development
-   - Cross-platform sync
+   - Agent discovery and search functionality
+   - Agent publication workflow
+   - Installation and management system
+   - Review and rating system
+2. **Phase 14:** AI-Powered Testing with E2B Browser Automation
+   - User has updated the phase document to use E2B instead of Playwright
+   - Planning to implement in-app, sandboxed browser environment
+   - Will provide browser automation for QA and testing within the app
+   - No pop-up windows - all browser activities integrated into the app

 ## Technology Stack Updates
 - **Frontend**: Next.js 15.3.3 with Turbopack, React 18, TypeScript (strict mode)